What Are Darvocet And Darvon (Propoxyphene)?

 Darvocet and Darvon are narcotic drugs that are made from the opioid pain reliever, propoxyphene which is used to relieve mild to moderate pain without fever.
-Propoxyphene is also a cough suppressant like morphine, codeine and hydrocodone, but it is weaker in terms of its effects.
+Aside from being used to manage [pain, propoxyphene is also a cough suppressant like morphine, codeine, and hydrocodone, but it is weaker in terms of its effects.
 It is available in the market as Darvon and Darvocet.

-This drug is available in the following generic and brand names:
+There are other drugs available in the following generic and brand names:

 Darvocet-N 50, Darvocet-N 100, Darvocet A500, Propacet 100

 Propoxyphene Compound 65, PC-CAP, Darvon Compound 32, Darvon Compound-65

 - Pink Footballs